Ivan Illich on deschooling, conviviality, and systems. Possibilities for education and social change

 I believe that a desirable future depends on our deliberately choosing a life of action over a life of consumption, on our engendering a lifestyle which will enable us to be spontaneous, independent, yet related to each other, rather than maintaining a lifestyle which only allows to make and unmake, produce and consume – a style of life which is merely a way station on the road to the depletion and pollution of the environment.
 The future depends more upon our choice of institutions which support a life of action than on our developing new ideologies and technologies.
 (Illich 1973a: 57)

-The word ‘convivial’ has an immediate appeal for many educators and animateurs in that in everyday usage it looks to liveliness and being social (enjoying people’s company).
-However, while bring concerned with individual interaction, Ivan Illich was also interested in institutions and ‘tools’ – physical devices, mental constructs and social forms.
+The word ‘convivial’ has an immediate appeal for many educators and animateurs.
+In everyday usage it looks to liveliness and being social (enjoying people’s company).
+However, while being concerned with individual interaction, Ivan Illich was also interested in institutions and ‘tools’ – physical devices, mental constructs and social forms.
 He argued for the creation of convivial, rather than manipulative institutions and saw conviviality as designating the opposite of industrial productivity.

 Conviviality, Ivan Illich argued, involves ‘autonomous and creative intercourse among persons, and the intercourse of persons with their environment’ (ibid.: 24).
 He sees this as being in ‘contrast with the conditioned response of persons to the demands made upon them by others, and by a man-made environment’.
 He continues: